yohamta/donburi/README.md

 q := donburi.NewOrderedQuery[spatial.Transform](
 filter.Contains(sprite.Component, spatial.TransformComponent))

-q.EachOrdered(w, spatial.TransformComponent, func(entry *donburi.Entry) {
+for entry := range q.IterOrdered(w) {
   // This will be iterated according to the spatial.TransformComponent's Order() function.
-})
+}
 ```

 ### Tags